Upload Guide

 • Minimum 1000 x 1000 pixels.
 Higher resolution gives better results.
 Most modern phones shoot at 4000 x 3000 or higher, which is more than enough.

 • Use the highest quality setting on your phone camera.
-Avoid heavy compression or filters.
+Avoid heavy compression, screenshots, filters, or low-resolution images copied from old listings.

 • Supported formats: JPG, PNG, and WebP.
 JPG is the most common and works perfectly.